ozoromo/big-brother/docs/tutorials/introduction_to_our_database.md

 # Introduction to our database
+**Important**: We use a link inside of our `base_database.py` file for access to our monboDB server.
+You should create another database and paste the corresponding links to your database inside of them.
+This way you can ensure that your database team has admin rights to the database.
+You might need them if you want to debug the database or add new features.
+This should be the only place at which you need to change anything when starting the project.
+In [Resources](##Resources) you can find a few resources that show you how to get that link and how to use mongoDB with python.

 We used the python language to implement our database.
 We primarily use mongodb to implement a database without the classical relational model.
 We decided to do this, because of its flexibility.
 This means that we can design